valvarezapa/LCD/README.md

 # Cite this work

 This collection of algorithms have been developed by Víctor Álvarez Aparicio, Luis Javier Hernández Paricio, María Teresa Rivas Rodríguez and José Manuel García Calcines.
-If you would like to cite our results in your work, we urge you to cite our paper "*Algorithms for computing attraction basins of a self-map of the Hopf fibration based on Lyapunov functions*" (currently on preprint).
+If you would like to cite our results in your work, we urge you to cite our paper "*Algorithms for computing attraction basins of a rational self-map of the Hopf fibration based on Lyapunov exponents*" (currently on preprint).
 You can also download the citation to this repository, which can be found in the *About* section on the right, in the homepage.